aAshvinth/Tag-scraper/README.md

 # Tag-scraper
 Get the tags form different websites.
-Youtube,Odysee and similar sites will work.
+Youtube,Odysee and similar sites will work.[Made as a project for learninng purposes :) ]

 Enter the url of a video and thats it!